jazzband/django-categories/README.rst

 Upgrade path from 1.0.2 to 1.0.3
 ================================

 Due to some data corruption with 1.0.2 migrations, a partially new set of migrations has been written in 1.0.3; and this will cause issues for users on 1.0.2 version.
+There is also an issue with South version 0.7.4.
+South version 0.7.3 or 0.7.5 or greater works fine.

 For a clean upgrade from 1.0.2 to 1.0.3 you have to delete previous version of 0010 migration (named 0010_changed_category_relation.py) and fakes the new 00010, 0011 and 0012.